tytydraco/yessleep/out/I_found_a_note_that_I_dont_remember_writing.md

 Sadie’s bark tore me from my thoughts.
 I let her in and then collapsed on the couch.
 “What happened last night?”
 I muttered.

-I wasn’t drinking last night. *Maybe I hit my head?* Maybe I dropped the marinara sauce, slipped in it, and hit my head on the floor.
+*Maybe I hit my head?* Maybe I dropped the marinara sauce, slipped in it, and hit my head on the floor.
 Got a concussion, went up to my bedroom, and fell asleep.
 But then wouldn’t there be sauce in the bed?

 I sighed and pulled out my phone.
 I’d give my boyfriend Henry a call and see if he remembered anything.
 But as soon as I unlocked my phone, I saw the notification.